-Expressivity.
 How restrictive is the theory?
-In a departure from 2LP and DP, the founders of OT made no assumption that it ought to "be regular."
-As Eisner (1997c) observes, without restricting what counts as a possible markedness or faithful constraints, there are hardly any limits on the expressivity OT.
-For example, it is generally assumed that a context-free markedness constraint which assigns violations to words with with a string of n consonants followed by n vowels (C^nV^n) does not belong to the CON, but nothing in the theory precludes this.
+In a departure from 2LP and DP, the founders of OT made no assumption that it ought to 'be regular'.
+As Eisner (1997b) observes, without restricting what counts as a possible markedness or faithful constraints, there are hardly any limits on the expressivity of OT.
+For example, it is generally assumed that a context-free markedness constraint which assigns violations to words with a string of n consonants followed by n vowels ( $C^n V^n$ ) does not belong to the CON, but nothing in the theory precludes this.

-Such constraints are probably tacitly omitted because of the intuitions phonologists have that no phonology permits such an individual phonological generalization, which would be manifest in some language and therefore desirable to include in the factorial typology.
+Such constraints are probably tacitly omitted because of the intuitions phonologists have that no phonology permits such an individual phonological generalization.
 Indeed, much phonological research examines the expressivity of OT grammars by comparing predicted typological facts to known typological facts.
-Idsardi (1998, 2000) and Bakovic (2005) establish that OT is unable to describe attested opaque alternations.
-Other research establishes that the interaction of plausible constraints either neatly matches the relevant typology (Prince and Smolensky, 1993; McCarthy and Prince, 1995; Kager, 1999) or leads to undesirable typological predictions due to the unexpected ways constraints interact (Eisner, 1997a,c; Wilson, 2001; McCarthy, 2003; Gordon, 2007).
+Idsardi (1998, 2000) and Bakovic (2007) establish that OT is unable to describe some attested opaque alternations.
+Other research establishes that the interaction of plausible constraints either neatly matches the relevant typology (Kager 1999; McCarthy and Prince 1995; Prince and Smolensky 1993) or leads to undesirable typological predictions due to the unexpected ways constraints interact (Eisner 1997a,b; Gordon 2007; McCarthy 2003; Wilson 2001).
 Antilla (2008) describes a procedure which calculates a TYPOLOGICAL ORDER from a given set of candidates with their violation profiles, which provides another way to measure the predictions a set of constraints makes against the known typology.